andreashuber69/net-worth/README.md

 holdings in a groupable and sortable table, which allows you to quickly see how your net worth is spread among the different asset types and locations.

+## Features

+- Supported precious metals: Silver, Palladium, Platinum, Gold
+- Supported weight units: gram (g), kilogram (kg), grain (gr), troy ounce (t oz), avdp ounce (oz)
+- Supported crypto currencies: Bitcoin, Litecoin, Ethereum Classic, ERC20 Tokens, Ethereum, Bitcoin Gold, Dash, Zcash.
+  Others will be implemented depending on demand.
+- Assets can be grouped according to asset type or location.
+- Assets other than precious metals and cryptos can be added as (manually valued) Misc assets.
+- Liabilities can be added as negatively valued Misc assets.
+- Supported valuation currencies: 27 fiat currencies plus silver ounces (XAG), gold ounces (XAU) and Bitcoin (BTC)
+- Intuitive, flexible user interface that auto-adapts to almost any screen size.
+- No installation, works on almost any platform, including mobile phones and Raspberry Pis.

 ## Usage

 ### Getting Started